3,559 total views, 3 views today

 For many, Income tax in India is considered as a necessary evil.
 With continuous-changing tax laws and several lingos – tax exemption, tax deduction, tax rebate, tax-saving and so on – to decrypt, most of us we do not even realize how our income is being taxed and how it is been calculated?

-Let’s check out how to can calculate your income tax so that it will help you to compute your own and you can also take enough measures to save your money.
+Let’s check out last date for filing ITR and how to can calculate your income tax so that it will help you to compute your own and you can also take enough measures to save your money.

 Income Tax Calculation